richardforjoejnr/Playwright.1010/TEN10_INTERVIEW_NOTES.md

 ## Interest Calculation Formulas

-Use chatGPT for the function to calculate and check these
+Used chatGPT for the function to calculate and check the interests and total expected outcomes
 ---

 ### Test Approach